 By Rob Love, President & CEO of Love & Company

-This article is the first in a series we’re publishing that’s all about the reasons to adopt a team-based master planning process, leading up to our webinar on the concept.
+This article is the first in a series we’re publishing that’s all about the reasons to adopt a team-based master planning process.
 Before discussing the merits of why adopting a team-based approach is best for senior living organizations seeking to build a new community or expand an existing one, it’s important to note that the whole process is built on one crucial element: market intelligence.

 The first ingredient